 Deconstruction Fic: Of The Conversion Bureau.
 Humanity reacts appropriately to the ponies' misanthropy, the effects of the expanding Equestrian bubble are further examined, and we have human-sympathizing ponies.

 Likewise, we have reasonable motivations on both sides of the conflict (humans are neither evil for the sake of evil or entirely saintly, nor are the ponies a race of Purity Sues or genocidal monsters), as well as consequences that leave neither side much better off.

 Even the ponies suspect something's wrong with the conversion bureaus when they realize there's something seriously off with the newfoals.

-Pony superiority over humans in battle was also deconstructed, as Rainbow Dash finds out.
-She initially wanted to go out to the front lines, "Bucking all the humans before they could hit her," but this ambition dies very quickly once she sees the evacuating Royal Guards, many of whom are wounded badly or are in need of medical attention.
+Pony superiority over humans in battle was also deconstructed, as Rainbow Dash finds out the hard way.
+She initially wanted to go out to the front lines, "bucking all the humans before they could hit her," but this ambition dies very quickly once she sees the evacuating Royal Guards, many of whom are wounded badly or are in need of medical attention.

 Doomed Moral Victor: The Longest Day sets up Lyra and the EFH for a lesser version of this: they haven't died, but Cheerilee loses her job and they're all effectively exiled from Ponyville.
 In other words, standing up for what they thought was right means they lost just about everything else they held dear.